TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 ======================================================

-Further information about how to extend TypoScript with your own custom conditions can be found within :ref:`sel-within-typoscript-conditions`.
+Further information about how to extend TypoScript with your own custom conditions can be found within :ref:`TypoScript conditions <sel-within-typoscript-conditions>`.

 .. _typoscript-syntax-conditions-summary: